 Structured Query Language (SQL) is the most commonly used language when working with relational databases.
 The language can be used for much more than simple queries, despite its name.
 It can also be used to perform all operations necessary to create and maintain databases.

-Advantages of the Structured Query Language
+What are the Advantages of Structured Query Language?

 The structured query language provides many functions to read, modify or delete data.
 In addition, it is preferred by many analysts over other languages for the following reasons:

 - It is semantically very easy to read and understand.
 The commands can be interpreted to a large extent even by beginners.

 - The language can be used directly within the database environment.
 For basic work with information, the data does not have to be transferred from the database to another tool first.
 Simple calculations and queries are possible directly in the database.

 - Compared to other spreadsheet tools, such as Excel, data analysis with Structured Query Language can be easily replicated and copied because everyone has access to the same data in the database.
 Thus, the same query always leads to the same result.

 SQL provides an alternative to the kind of summaries and calculations that most perform in Excel spreadsheets, such as totals, averaging, or finding the maximum within a column.
 These calculations can also be performed over multiple data sets simultaneously.